Last Updated February 19th, 2021 at 09:30 am by Lisa

 Instructions

-- Add the sea salt, pepper, Dijon dressing, extra virgin olive oil, and Meyer lemon juice in the pint jar.
+- Add the sea salt, pepper, Dijon mustard, extra virgin olive oil, and Meyer lemon juice in the pint jar.

 - Place the lid on the jar and shake for about a minute or two until well combined.